About the Sennheiser HD 820 (factory-recertified)

 Acoustic Diffraction Housing: The Sennheiser HD 820s feature a patent-pending acoustic diffraction housing to deliver a spatial and airy sound reproduction, as well as isolate external noise and sound leaking from the inside.
 The convex Gorilla Glass panes reflect the sound waves from the rear of the transducers into an absorber chamber to dampen and eliminate internal reflections.

-Headphone Cables: The HD 820 comes with three interchangeable headphone cables, including two with balanced connections.
+Headphone Cables: The HD 820 comes with two interchangeable headphone cables, including one with balanced connections.
 The silver-clad OFC cables split a short distance from the headphones, and plug into each ear cup with a special, high precision ODU circular connector.
 The unbalanced cable is terminated with a standard, heavy-duty 1/4" plug.
-One balanced cable has an XLR-4 connector that offers the best sound quality when used with the Sennheiser HDVD 800 headphone amplifier.
-The other balanced cable has the 4.4mm Pentaconn connector used in newer DACs and headphone amps.
-All cables feature a nylon outer covering that quiets contact noise from the cable.
+The balanced cable has the 4.4mm Pentaconn connector used in newer DACs and headphone amps.
+Both cables feature a nylon outer covering that quiets contact noise from the cable.

 Storage Box: The HD 820 has a sturdy, hinged wooden box with cut-out foam padding for storage of your headphones and cables.